10 Real Estate Email Templates To Make The Transaction Process Smoother

 2. Use an email automation tool

-Using an email marketing tool like MailChimp or Hubspot may be more effective than manually filling out and sending these templates.
+Using an email marketing tool like MailChimp or HubSpot may be more effective than manually filling out and sending these templates.
+Automated emails have 52% higher open rates compared to those that aren’t automated.

-With an email automation tool, you can plug in your templates and send them out with one click.
+With an email automation tool, you can use templates and then send messages out to hundreds or even thousands of users in your database in just a few clicks.
 This involves storing all your client information in a database so that the tool can automatically fill out the custom fields for you.

 3. Try Paperless Pipeline